gausby/ecoule/README.md

 Each transformer can be configured with one or more outputs, and the transformer will pass its output to each of the output that it has been assigned in the configuration.
 During **the output stage** the result of the transformer could be written to a disk; passed to another program; etc.

 If the `refresh`-function on the Écoute-instance was called with a callback function, it will get call now.
 The callback should at least handle errors.
 This should be it.
-The `refresh`-function can be kept alive and called again, or it can be terminated.
+The Écoute-instance can be kept alive, altered, and `refresh` can be called again, or it can be terminated.

 ## Écoute Configuration Object